Exploring the limits of no backward in time signalling

 and similarly for the other parties.
 This ensures that each party individually does not perceive backwards in time signalling.
 Note that this is different from the usual multi-party no-signalling conditions, where we only sum over one party's input (e.g. $\sum_{a_1}P(\textbf{a} |\textbf{x})$ is independent of $x_1$).
 Hence, in general, the multi-party polytopes in the two cases will not be isomorphic.
 Finally, the multipartite cases of definite relative timings would present further constraints to the one above.
 The extremal case of when everyone's actions happen in parallel generalises trivially as

 and analogously for the other parties.
 The other cases of definite relative timing are more subtle, since they could contain some subset of the parties acting in parallel and then signalling to the others.
 For example in the case where Alice's actions come before Bob and Charlie's (who act in parallel), whose actions come before Dave, denoted $A\rightarrow B|C\rightarrow D$.
-It would be interesting to explore these cases further and find the general classes of behaviours. \acknowledgments YG acknowledges funding from the Austrian Science Fund (FWF) through the project P 31339-N27, the START project Y879-N27, and the joint Czech-Austrian project Multi-QUEST (I 3053-N27 and GF17-33780L).
+It would be interesting to explore these cases further and find the general classes of behaviours. \acknowledgments YG acknowledges funding from the Austrian Science Fund (FWF) through the project P 31339-N27, the Zukunftskolleg ZK03, the START project Y879-N27, the joint Czech-Austrian project Multi-QUEST (I 3053-N27 and GF17-33780L).
 SP and PS acknowledge support from the ERC through the AdG NLST.
 PS acknowledges support from the Royal Society through a University Research Fellowship (UHQT).
 RS and NB acknowledge financial support from the Swiss National Science Foundation (Starting grants DIAQ and QSIT).
+RS also acknowledges support from the SNSF project No. 200020\smallunderscore165843.
 AJS acknowledges support from an FQXi ``Physics of what happens'' grant, via SVCF.

 \emph{Note added:} After the completion of this work we have learned of an unpublished related earlier work by Caslav Brukner \cite{CaslavTalk} where the NBTS conditions \eqref{causality_one}, \eqref{eq:NBTSA} and \eqref{eq:NBTSB} were also formulated, and implications for the process matrix formalism were considered.